AI Translation

-ChatGPT vs. machine translation: Is it a fair fight?
+ChatGPT vs. machine translation: Is it a fair comparison?

 Chat GPT vs machine translation